 Death Stranding story

-As you’ll glean from the trailer above, Death Stranding is confusing, and keeps its cards close to its chest.
+Not to give too much away, as Death Stranding has been out in the world since its launch on PS4 in November.
 Basically, you’ll find yourself in remains of post-apocalyptic America – where ruin has been brought about by a cataclysmic event known as Death Stranding.

 You’ll find yourself in the walking boots of Sam Porter Bridges, a delivery man who stumbles across the remains of North American cities in a bid to connect them.
 There’s a supernatural element, too, as spectral apparitions called Beached Things – more commonly known as Death Stranding BTs – make your life more difficult.
 The BTs are connected to the Death Stranding.